 Categories

-Whether it is a building or renovation project, selecting the perfect glass is of the utmost importance.
+Whether it is a new construction or renovation project, selecting the right glass is crucial.
 Among the numerous glass options available, annealed glass and tempered glass have emerged as two of the sought-after choices.

-However, before making the decision, it is essential to know what sets these two apart and how their application can impact the success of different projects.
+Before making a decision, it is essential to know what sets these two apart and how their application can impact the success of different projects.

-So, let us delve into the world of annealed glass vs tempered glass and understand their unique features and applications.
+Let’s explore annealed glass vs tempered glass and understand their key features and applications.

 What is Annealed Glass?

-Also known as float glass, annealed glass is a type of glass that is thermally treated to relieve internal stresses.
+Also known as float glass, annealed glass is a type of glass that undergoes a controlled heating and slow-cooling process to relieve internal stresses.
+Manufactured using the float glass process, it offers a smooth, flat surface with excellent optical clarity and minimal distortion.

 What is Tempered Glass?